sarthak169/Actyv-BootCamp/README.md

 Now let us see how to authenticate a route.
 First take a look at steps involved:

-1. **Define a strategy**: For example: "Local Strategy" for "Auth with Username and Password", "JWT Strategy" for "Json Web Token".
+1. **Define a strategy**: For example: for login with username and password we use "local" strategy and we use "jwt" strategy for protecting the routes.
 2. **Initialize the Passport**
 3. Add passport middleware to protect the route.